 The 1888 monument is to Empress Maria Theresa (1717-1780), whose accession to the various Habsburg thrones ruffled a few male feathers and led European competitors to try and muscle in on her territories.

 Unfortunately for our affronted masculine nobility, the Empress proved a remarkably successful leader.
 The statues and reliefs around the monument represent key personalities from her reign.
-See if you can spot Haydn and Mozart.
+See if you can spot Haydn and Mozart, for example.

 Monument of the Republic

-Stay on this side of the Ring and walk past the Natural History Museum to discover the Monument of the Republic.
+Stay on this side of the Ring and walk past the end of the Natural History Museum to discover the Monument of the Republic.

 - Jakob Reumann (a future mayor who also played a key role in Vienna’s legendary social housing initiative)